WSDOT-GIS/arcgis-jsapi-vitest/README.md

-# ArcGIS API for JavaScript Template Application
+# ArcGIS Maps SDK for JavaScript Template Application

 ## Usage

-This [ArcGIS API for JavaScript] application is written in [TypeScript] and utilizes [Vite].
+This [ArcGIS Maps SDK for JavaScript] application is written in [TypeScript] and utilizes [Vite].

 You can develop, test, and build the application using various commands.